Kodungallur Assembly constituency

 Kodungallur State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala.
 It is also one of the seven state legislative assembly constituencies included in Chalakudy Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is V. R. Sunil Kumar of CPI.
+As of the 2026 assembly elections, the current MLA is O. J. Janeesh of INC.

 Local self-governed segments

-Methala Gram panchayat was merged into Kodungallur Municipality on 11 November 2009.
+With The Redrawing Of Constituencies,Present Kodungallur Consists Of Major Parts Of Previous Mala Assembly Constituency,Which was represented by congress veteran K. Karunakaran.

 Kodungallur Assembly constituency is composed of the following local self-governed segments: